iasinDev/codinginterviewquestions/Traveling Is Fun/README.md

 ### Solution

 This is my second solution.
-The first one using a dijkstra for each pair was corret but too slow.
+The first one using a dijkstra for each pair was correct but too slow.
 Afterwards I noticed that dijkstra is too much.
 A simple bfs or dfs search is enough.
 If you then add all combinations of nodes form one bfs search to the connectedness_matrix, the performance might be ok.

 I didn't find the questions on HackerRank or LeetCode to validate my solution